ephraimm-zm/alu-shell/basics/README.md

 # Description of each script

-0-current_working_directory - A script to print the current working directory
+[0-current_working_directory](https://github.com/ephraimm-zm/alu-shell/blob/master/basics/0-current_working_directory) - Print the current working directory
 <br>1-listit - A script to list the contents of the current working directory
 <br>2-bring_me_home - A script to the working directory to the user's home directory
 <br>3-listfiles - A script to display the contents of the current directory in long format